sisense/graphql2rest/docs/The manifest file.md

 The HTTP method key is an object, with properties defining the behavior of this specific HTTP route.
 The only mandatory property (field) is the "operation" key, which pertains to the GraphQL operation (query or mutation) to invoke.

-While we want our final API routes to look like "`/api/users/`", in the manifest we omitted the `"/api"` prefix, because we can add it later globally in the init() function's `options` object.
+While we want our final API routes to look like "`/api/users/`", in the manifest we omitted the `"/api"` prefix, because it can be added later globally in the init() function's `options` object.
 This is useful when customizing or versioning the API (adding `/api/v1`, `/api/v2`) while keeping the same route structure.

 ### Detailed explanation of the manifest file above:
 >#### GET /users
 Here we defined a GET /users HTTP route, which is mapped to the "listAllUsers" GraphQL query.
 Whenever GET /users is requested, listAllUsers() will be invoked and its response will be returned as the REST API response.
-Since there is no "successStatusCode" field for this API path, it will return 200 OK by default if the operation completes successfully.
+As there is no "successStatusCode" field for this API path, it will return 200 OK by default if the operation completes successfully.

 ```
 "/users": {